-- Deterioration in school work. - A child becoming withdrawn or starting to stammer.
+- Fear of walking to or from school. - Deterioration in schoolwork. - A child becoming withdrawn or starting to stammer.
 Unexplained bruises, scratches, cuts, etc. - Unexplained loss of possessions or money. - Unexplained damage to a child's books or clothes. - A child refusing to say what is wrong or giving improbable excuses to explain any of the above.